Lennolium/PrivacyShield/README.md

 You can test if your ad blocker is working properly or not by visiting these websites:
 https://d3ward.github.io/toolz/adblock.html
 https://blockads.fivefilters.org/

+## <ins>Lists & Credits</ins>
+Full credit for the actual blocking ability goes to original list creators and maintainers.

+Thanks so much for their tireless work!

 ## <ins>License</ins>
 ```
  GNU GENERAL PUBLIC LICENSE